Feature #502

 I don't think this'll be helpful to anyone and too niche to even begin with.
 Setting aside #844 to be a very simple FR that tries to achieve a basic thing which is also a very important function to a lot.

-Updated by Soren Stoutner 3 days ago
+Updated by Soren Stoutner about 1 month ago

 This isn't different than redirection.
 Redirection is one form of modification.
 That is why #1052 is closed as a duplicate of this, because they are the same thing.
 Creating two systems that modify URLs would complicate the code.

-Updated by Soren Stoutner 2 days ago
+Updated by Soren Stoutner about 1 month ago

 One of the important aspects of developing Privacy Browser is thinking about how other people use the program when making design decisions.
 Often, I see in your comments the attitude that if you wouldn't use a feature in a particular way, you think that the feature is useless and nobody would use it.
 Sometimes that is true, but often it isn't.